sjking/tank-defence/README.md

 There are some grunt tasks to help with development:

-1. `grunt watch:debug`: Watches for changes in the *src* directory, and compiles with debugging flags.
+1. `grunt watch:debug`: Watches for changes in the *src* directory, and compiles with source maps.
-2. `grunt debug`: Compiles using the `--debug` option in browserify, which is useful for browser debugging.
+2. `grunt debug`: Compiles using the `--debug` option in browserify, which compiles with source maps, and is useful for browser debugging.